Which to Hire: Full-time Employee vs. Independent Contractor

 1. When should I hire an independent contractor?

-Engaging an independent contractor can have a number of benefits for your organization.
-You can gain immediate access to expertise or specialized talent, tap into a flexible workforce, and pay for actual work performed.
-Utilizing independent talent can give you the ability to expand your business without adding headcount, expedite go-to-market strategies, test new services, or lay the foundation for a new division or business unit.
+Engaging an independent contractor can have many benefits for your organization.
+You gain immediate access to in-demand skills and expertise, leverage a flexible workforce, and pay only for the actual work performed.
+Working with independent contractors can give you the ability to expand your business without adding headcount, expedite go-to-market strategies, test new services, or lay the foundation for a new division or business unit.

-When considering whether or not to engage an independent contractor versus a temporary or full-time employee, consider the following questions:
+When considering whether to engage an independent contractor versus a temporary or full-time employee, consider the following questions:

-3. Is this a project or ongoing business need?
+3. Is this a project or an ongoing business need?

 A project that has clearly defined success metrics and can be articulated into a deliverable is a good way to maximize the talents of independent workers.
-Utilizing an independent contractor enables you to keep your internal teams focused on the core competencies of your business.
-The project you engage an independent contractor for can be short- or long-term, but you will need to have very clear objectives that can easily be communicated and measured.
+Working with an independent contractor enables you to keep your full-time employees focused on the core competencies of your business.
+The project for which you engage an independent contractor can be either short- or long-term.
+Regardless of the duration, it’s essential to have clear objectives that can easily be communicated and measured.

-4. Is the project or work a core competency of your company?
+4. Is the project a core competency of your company?

 Any type of work that can be considered part of the core competency of your company should be managed internally.
 You can, however, support these core competencies with independent contractors as needed.
-The services that define your business and brand are germane to your organization and should remain under internal control.
+The core services that shape your brand identity should be managed internally to ensure alignment with your organization’s values.

-5. Is there flexibility in how and where the work can be performed?
+5. Will there be flexibility in how and where the work can be performed?

 Control is a key determinant in properly classifying independent contractors.
-As such, independents are a perfect fit for work that allows them to control how and where it is performed.
-An independent contractor is a business-to-business relationship.
-Outcomes should be clearly defined, and independent contractors should work towards delivering a result within an agreed-upon time frame.
+As such, independent contractors are a perfect fit for work that allows them to control how and where it is performed.
+It’s important to set specific outcomes to ensure independent contractors work towards delivering results within a mutually agreed time frame.

-6. Does the work or project require unique skills?
+6. Does the work or project require unique or specialized skills?

 Engaging an independent contractor will allow you to tap into industry expertise and a specialized skillset that may not be available in your core employee base.

 Engaging independent contractors to perform the same work as employees is a red flag and can put you at risk for worker misclassification.
-However, you may have a legitimate need to support increased demand for a period of time or fill temporary gaps in your organizational needs.
-In this case, you can still utilize independent talent but should do so with caution and clearly defined contracts in place.
+However, you may have a legitimate need to support increased demand for a specific period or fill temporary gaps in your organizational needs.
+In this case, you can still use independent talent but should do so with caution and have clearly defined contracts in place.

 8. Can the work or project be articulated in a clearly defined deliverable?